Our curriculum is planned carefully to ensure that all children are challenged, engaged and motivated to learn.

 Children will receive and have exposure to a range of phonics reading books to support their learning of the phase they are currently working within.
 Staff will also provide further support where required for children not meeting their expected targets.
 Our phonics lessons provide an exciting, challenging and fun environment to learn reading and spelling patterns essential to English development.

-For More information specific to our curriculum, please call the school on 01538 714794
+For more information specific to our curriculum, please call our school office on 01538 714796

 Reading at Woodcroft Academy